NBISweden/workshop-reproducible-research/docs/git.md

 The part between `<<<<<<< HEAD` and `=======` is your local version, and the part between `=======` and `>>>>>>> d9b35ef61d2fde56fcbd64aacb10a96098c67cbf` is the one added to the remote and which caused the conflict when you tried to pull those changes to your local repository.
 The long sequence of numbers is the commit id (the first 7 are e.g. displayed on Bitbucket under Commits).

 * It is now up to you to decide which version to keep, or to change it to a third alternative.
 Let's say that you are confident that it is better to run multiqc v1.2 rather than v1.4.
-Edit the file so that it looks like you want it to, i.e. remove the files added by git and delete the line with `multiqc=1.4`, the final file should look like this:
+Edit the file so that it looks like you want it to, i.e. remove the lines added by git and delete the line with `multiqc=1.4`.
+The final file should look like this:

 ```yaml
   channels: